 Retaining walls are most commonly used in excavations for preventing the collapse of soil into the excavation.
 Retaining walls are especially necessary if there are other buildings or structures near the excavation.
 Retaining walls may be temporary or they may be left in place as a part of the permanent structure.
 The walls may be constructed waterproof.
-In addition to excavations and underground construction, retaining walls are also used in water works, such as in quay walls or jetties of harbours.
+In addition to excavations and underground construction, retaining walls are also used in water works and shore construction, such as in quay walls or jetties of harbours.

-Our sheeting equipment is especially well suited to sites where:
+Our tonguing and grooving equipment is especially well suited to sites where:

 - sheeting is installed in difficult ground and environmental conditions